jedinja/pine-arch-i3/README.md

 + bindsym --release XF86PowerOff exec systemctl suspend -i
 ```
 Turns out it brings a problem: when you press the power button again to wake up the phone it suspends a few seconds later again.
 It's not a 100% reproducible but it can fall into an endless loop.
-It could be also be related to the --release modifier.
+It could also be related to the --release modifier.
 Nonetheless, it brings up the opportunity to use one of i3's powerful toolsets - modes.
 With every action one can tell i3 to fall into a specific mode, which could have a totally different keybinding scheme.
 You define a mode as: